rackerlabs/support-how-to/content/rackspace-email/view-invoice-history-cloud-office-control-panel.md

 Cloud Office Control Panel](https://cp.rackspace.com/) and perform the following
 steps:

-1. In the top-right corner of the page, click on your admin ID name or account number and select **Billing & Payments** from the drop-down menu.
+1. In the top-right corner of the page, click your admin ID name or account number and select **Billing & Payments** from the drop-down menu.

 2. On the **Billing & Payments** tab, click **Invoices**.